JoseSK999/floresta-docs/src/ch01-02-chain-backend-api.md

 The `BlockchainInterface` methods are mainly about _getting information_ from the current view of the blockchain and state of validation.

-It has an associated generic `Error` type bounded by the `core2::error::Error` trait.
-In other words, implementations of `BlockchainInterface` can choose their own error type as long as it implements `core2::error::Error`.
+It defines a generic associated error type bounded by the `std::error::Error` trait—or, in `no-std` environments, by Floresta's own minimal `Error` marker trait—so each `BlockchainInterface` implementation can pick its own error type.
-> `core2` is a crate providing a `no_std` version of the `std::error::Error` trait.

 The list of required methods: